kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 Communication under this condition is less straight-forward as transmitting to each peer does not guarantee that data will reach all clients in the mesh.
 Furthermore, clients do not know who all the clients in the mesh are.

-Potato Protocol 2.1 between all clients, even in this second condition.
+Potato Protocol 2.1 aims to facilitate communication between all clients, even in this second condition.

 Note: In some cases, a client may lose connection with _all_ its peers.
 At this point, we will consider the client to no longer be part of the mesh as it is no longer reachable.